strata/data/docs/changing-data/README.md

 * Map a single item to an object
 * Map a collection of items to a set of objects

 We use Symfony's PropertyAccess component to help read and write data.
-See [accessing properties](accessing-properties.md) for more details.
+See [how to write property paths](../property-paths.md) for more details.